lizgo99/AWS_PDF_Convertor/README.md

-# Project: Distributed PDF Processing in the Cloud
+# Distributed PDF Processing in AWS
 by Liz Gokhvat [208005777] , Ido Toker [207942186]
 ## Overview
 This project implements a distributed system to process PDF files in the cloud.
 Users provide an input file containing URLs of PDF files along with desired operations (e.g., `ToImage`, `ToText`, `ToHTML`).
 The system processes these files using a distributed architecture leveraging AWS services (S3, SQS, EC2) for scalability and reliability.